In this Article

 When and Why is Shivratri Celebrated?

 Maha Shivratri is celebrated every year to honour the supreme power that is Lord Shiva.
 This festival is celebrated every year on the 13th night or the 14th day of ‘Krishna Paksha’ of the ‘Phalgun’ month, as per the Hindu Panchnag or calendar.
-This year it falls on Monday, the 4th of March, 2019.
+This year it falls on Friday, the 21st February, 2020.

 If you are looking for detailed Maha Shivratri information or reasons why this festival is celebrated, well, here are some of the stories or beliefs regarding this festival: